alya/zulip/templates/zerver/for/companies.md

 No chat product comes even close to Zulip in terms of enabling serious discussion, engaging remote participants, spreading knowledge to neighboring teams, and making efficient use of managers’ time.
+Learn more about the advantages of Zulip's unique threading model [here](/why-zulip).

+We’ve also
-If you haven’t read [why Zulip](/why-zulip), read that first.
-We’ve also collected a list of features we think will be of particular interest for companies using Zulip.
+collected a list of features we think will be of particular interest for companies using Zulip.